ccmucdenver/ccm-docs/docs/updates.md

 ### 2022/06/11

+* 9:40pm Temperature back to normal 25C, all jobs resumed, normal operations resumed.

 * 5pm Datacenter temperature 30C.
-All alderaan jobs suspended and no new jobs can start to help prevent overheating.
+All alderaan jobs suspended an no new jobs can start to help prevent overheating.

 ### 2022/06/10